 Remembering that this was Australia in 1900.
 The separate colonies had contingents over in South Africa for the Boer War, cities and towns were much smaller, transport networks consisted of railways, ships and mostly dirt roads.
 Yet brass bands thrived where they were established due to otherwise limited entertainment.
 Ballarat at the time was lucky to have three!

-What started from this modest event is still evident today with bands travelling to the South Street event and carrying on the history of the bands people before us.
+What started from this modest event is still evident today with bands traveling to the South Street event and carrying on the history of the bands’ people before us.
 Many of the most famous brass band composers, adjudicators, conductors, musicians, and bands from around Australia are associated with South Street in some way.
 Their legacy will not be forgotten.

 The beginning of South Street:

 The South Street events were famous even before the band sections were added to the program.
 The origins of the competitions can be traced back to 1879 when eight young men, none over the age of seventeen decided to form a debating society (Blackman, 1966).
 The society was very successful in gaining members and funds and was eventually able to own their own building (Blackman, 1966).
 However it wasn’t until 1891 when the first debating competition was held, and from this first event, subsequent competitions were held and other sections were added (Royal South Street Society, 1979).